Alberta Exotic Plants Wiki

-2017 Botany Alberta – ANPC is holding its annual botany foray on June 2 – 4, 2017.
-Working with the Crown Castle Wilderness Coalition, hikes will visit several areas during the weekend.
-To see more details see our “2017 Botany AB” page.
-You can also download a poster.
+2017 Botany Alberta – ANPC held its annual botany foray on June 2 – 4, 2017.
+Working with the Crown Castle Wilderness Coalition, hikes visited several areas during the weekend.
+Details and pictures will be available soon.

 The Rare Vascular Plants of Alberta book is in the process of being brought up to date with a second edition.
 The blooming season is upon us and the Alberta Native Plant Council (ANPC) is looking for high quality photographs for all rare vascular plant species tracked by Alberta Conservation Information Management System (ACIMS).
 If you would like to contribute photographs for this book please visit our “Rare Vascular Plants” page (list of required photos has been revised July 25, 2017).